xizheyin/callgraph4rs/README.md

       --emit-mir                   Emit MIR
       --entry-point <ENTRY_POINT>  Entry point of the program -o, --output-dir <OUTPUT_DIR>    Output directory
-      --no-dedup                   No deduplication for call sites When enabled, keeps all call sites for the same caller-callee pair
+      --no-dedup                   Disable deduplication of call sites for the same caller-callee pair When enabled, keeps all call sites
-  -h, --help                       Print help
+      --find-callers-of <FUNCTION_PATH> Find all functions that directly or indirectly call the specified function -h, --help                       Print help
 ```